raspberrypilearning/push-button-stop-motion/worksheet.md

 Now that you have successfully taken individual photographs with your camera, it's time to try combining a series of still images to make a stop motion animation.

-1. **NOTE:** You must create a new folder to store your stills.
+1. **IMPORTANT** You must create a new folder to store your stills.
 In the terminal window, enter `mkdir animation`.
 1. Modify your code to add a loop to keep taking pictures every time the button is pressed:

     ```python